Webhooks

 or POST

 request to the URL you specify whenever a file is uploaded, downloaded, modified, renamed, copied, or deleted.
 Information about the operation is included in the request, either as query string or body parameters.
-Webhooks are very easy to use and can be integrated by anyone with server-side programming knowledge.
-Our Webhooks have also been designed to integrate well with 3rd party webhook handlers, such as Zapier.
+Webhooks are easy to use and can be integrated by anyone with server-side programming knowledge.
+Our webhooks have also been designed to integrate well with 3rd party webhook handlers, such as Zapier.

 Uses